-After a 27-year civil war, Angola was left with a significant surplus of weapons and ammunition stored in inadequate and unsafe infrastructures, as well as a high number of minefields across its territory.
-The country also experiences a particularly high proliferation of weapons, mostly originating from the civil war period and cases of diversion from national stockpiles, that leads to further insecurity and high rates of weapons trafficking and armed crime.
+After a 27-year civil war, Angola was left with a significant surplus of weapons and ammunition with inadequate and unsafe storage infrastructures, as well as high numbers of minefields across its territory.
+The country also experiences a significant proliferation of weapons, mostly originating from the civil war period and diversion from national stockpiles, which leads to further insecurity and high rates of weapons trafficking and armed crime.

-In terms of Weapons and Ammunition Management (WAM), the US Office of Weapons Removal and Abatement (WRA), the Mines Advisory Group (MAG) and the HALO Trust notably work with the Angolan government, police, and military to enhance the country’s Physical Security and Stockpile Management (PSSM), as well as its weapons and ammunition disposal capacities.
+In terms of weapons and ammunition management, the US Office of Weapons Removal and Abatement (WRA), the Mines Advisory Group (MAG) and the HALO Trust notably work with the Angolan government, police and military to enhance the country’s physical security and stockpile management as well as its weapons and ammunition disposal capacities.

 Launch the country dashboard